alextongue/sofa-scraper/README.md

 ## Instructions

-1. Upload the four files in this folder to your project directory.
+1. Upload the four files in this repository to your project directory (3 .ipynb files, 1 .py file).
 2. Run the three Jupyter notebooks (.ipynb) in order.
 3. ???
 4. Convergence!